All the Empty Rooms

-All the Empty Rooms is an 2025 American short documentary film, directed and produced by Joshua Seftel.
-It follows Steve Hartman and photographer Lou Bopp as they embark across the United States to memorialize the childhood bedrooms of children lost to school shootings.
+All the Empty Rooms is a 2025 American documentary short film directed and produced by Joshua Seftel.
+It follows Steve Hartman and photographer Lou Bopp as they embark across the United States to memorialize the bedrooms of children killed in school shootings.

-It had its world premiere at the 52nd Telluride Film Festival on August 31, 2025.
+All the Empty Rooms had its world premiere at the 52nd Telluride Film Festival on August 31, 2025.
+Netflix released it globally on its streaming service on December 1.
+At the 98th Academy Awards, it was awarded the Best Documentary Short Film.

 Premise

-Steve Hartman and photographer Lou Bopp embark across the United States to memorialize the childhood bedrooms of children lost to school shootings.
+Steve Hartman and photographer Lou Bopp embark across the United States to memorialize the untouched bedrooms of children lost to school shootings.

+Four children and their bedrooms were featured in the film: